 While there are some who take a different view, here are the reasons we think you should pay off your mortgage before you retire.

 Removing Your Largest Expense

 Preparing for early retirement isn’t all about saving and investing money.
-The “B side” strategy is lowering your basic living expenses.
-The lower they are, the less income you’ll need, and the less savings will be necessary to generate that income.
+The “B-side” strategy is lowering your basic living expenses.
+The lower they are, the less income you’ll need, and the fewer assets will be necessary to generate that income.

 You should carefully consider cutting as many expenses as you can.
 The biggest benefit, though, will come from cutting or eliminating your largest budget items.

 It’s likely that your mortgage payment is the largest single expense in your budget.
 By paying it off, you will drop your cost of living substantially.
 That means that you will either need less income in retirement, or you will have extra room in your budget for other purposes.

 Freeing Up the Equity in Your Home for a Future Sale

 If you retire in your 40s or 50s, you’ll need to provide income for 30, 40, and maybe even 50 years.
 No matter how large your investment portfolio is at retirement, there will be times in the future when it will need a cash infusion.
 One of the best ways to do that is by selling your home and moving the capital to your investment portfolio.
 If you own your house free-and-clear, you will maximize the amount of equity you’ll get from the sale.